 Do I have to ask our members to review us or will they just do it on their own?

-You definitely should ask.
-People are busier than ever, explaining the aforementioned 7% vs. 85% review poster/user numbers.
-Additionally, it’s an unfortunate fact that more people will review you if they’re dissatisfied than if they’re satisfied.
+People are busier than ever, as demonstrated by the aforementioned 7% vs. 85% review poster/user numbers, so asking is paramount.
+Additionally, it’s an unfortunate fact that on their own, more people will review you if they’re dissatisfied than if they’re satisfied.
 This makes it critical that you solicit as much positive feedback as possible to offset the negative input.

 Given a complement for their business, most managers will respond, “Tell everyone you know!”
 Online reviews are no different and are the next best solution to word of mouth.
 People absolutely value endorsements from friends, especially when they come via social media sites like Facebook.
 Today “tell everyone you know” means “post it to your 500 friends on Facebook.”